Retirement in a different country

 You will want to consider housing where both your current and future needs can be met.
 Do you have family or other support available nearby?
-Traditionally, family has provided the backbone of care giving support for older adults.
-In today’s times, though, family may not be as readily available due to distance, work, children, or other commitments.
-Even if family members can commit to care giving, they might not be able to fill in all the gaps if physical and medical needs become extreme.
+Traditionally, the family has provided the backbone of caregiving support for older adults.
+In today’s times, though, a family may not be as readily available due to distance, work, children, or other commitments.
+Even if family members can commit to caregiving, they might not be able to fill in all the gaps if physical and medical needs become extreme.
 The more thought you put into your future, the better chance your needs will be met.

 Making a budget with anticipated expenses can help you weigh the pros and cons of your situation.
 Alternate arrangements like assisted living can be expensive, but extensive in-home help can also rapidly mount in cost, especially at higher levels of care and live-in or 24-hour coverage.

-Obviously taxes is an important consideration because it’s not how much you make that counts but how much you keep after tax that matters more.
+Obviously taxes are an important consideration because it’s not how much you make that counts but how much you keep after-tax that matters more.
 Will income tax be higher or lower?
 Are there other consumption taxes like sales tax?
 What about property taxes and duties?